Salomon-mtz/todo-list-app/README.md

 ## Overview

 Welcome to the **Todo List Application**!
-This web application allows users to manage their tasks efficiently by creating, updating, deleting tasks, subtasks, and comments.
+This web application allows users to manage their tasks efficiently by creating, updating, and deleting tasks, subtasks, and comments.
 It features user authentication to ensure that each user's data is secure and personalized.

 **Live Demo:** [https://todo-list-app-neon-xi.vercel.app/](https://todo-list-app-neon-xi.vercel.app/)